ministryofjustice/opg-use-an-lpa/service-front/web/README.md

 The service automatically runs on docker-compose up.
 However you can run it independently using the following commands

-- `npm run build` (This runs a one off production build of all assets)
+- `docker compose run --rm npm run build` (This runs a one off production build of all assets)
-- `npm run build` (This runs webpack in watch mode for development meaning any changes will automatically get recompiled)
+- `docker compose run --rm npm run build` (This runs webpack in watch mode for development meaning any changes will automatically get recompiled)

 # Testing